GO: The Great Outdoors Multimodal Dataset: Introduction

 \section{Introduction}

-Research efforts supporting autonomous ground robot operation in unstructured environments are experiencing rapid growth, driven by the increasing demand for autonomous systems capable of navigating and perceiving complex terrains.
-Applications in agriculture, search and rescue, and environmental monitoring are fueling this expansion.
-The use of traditional ground robotics solutions that have primarily focused on urban operation, with well-defined roads, infrastructure, and structured cues, will be insufficient for the off-road domain.
-Unlike structured urban environments, natural terrains present unique challenges, including \textit{unpredictable obstacles} (e.g., fallen trees, rocks, and wildlife), \textit{varying surface types} (e.g., mud, sand, gravel, and vegetation), \textit{dense vegetation} that obstructs visibility and hinders movement, \textit{uneven topography} (e.g., steep slopes, cliffs, and ditches), and \textit{degraded sensor data} (e.g., blurry images or missing LiDAR hits) stemming from the characteristics and complexity of the off-road environment.
-To achieve effective perception, localization, and planning in such environments, robots require diverse sensory inputs and comprehensive training data.
-This necessitates the curation of datasets that accurately represent the complexity of these natural settings.
+Robotics research in unstructured environments has experienced rapid growth due to the increasing demand for autonomous systems capable of perceiving and navigating in complex terrains.
+Unlike structured urban environments, natural terrains pose unique challenges, including unpredictable obstacles, varying surface types, dense vegetation, uneven topography, and rapidly changing environmental conditions such as lighting and weather.
+Effective perception and navigation in these settings require a diverse set of sensory inputs and comprehensive training data that represent these complexities.